djcurr/heatEquationVisualization/README.md

 **Pub/Sub** is an essential part of this program, allowing all the components to operate independently and concurrently.
 Furthermore, allowing communication on a separate thread, preventing a single operation from blocking the UI.
 Here are the [EventTypes](https://github.com/djcurr/heatEquationVisualization/blob/main/src/events/EventTypes.h) in use.

+#### Thread Pool

+A **Thread Pool** allows the system to execute simulator threads concurrently.
+The `ThreadPool` class provides a way to create a `ThreadPool` instance and enqueue new tasks, which are then executed by the workers.
+Rather than iteratively generating the solution, we can assign each thread a time step offset from the initial conditions and provide all threads with the same initial conditions.
+A **Thread Pool** is another crucial program design pattern, significantly increasing the speed and multi-threading ability.

 #### Architecture/OOP